mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ## Reaching out for help
 When you've encountered issues following the guide, please browse open/closed issues to see if others have experienced the same problem.
 Navigate to [Issues](https://github.com/quantstamp/qsp-protocol-node/issues) to check them out.

 If you couldn't find issues related to your problem, feel free to reach out, we would gladly help!
-To help us help you better, we would suggest to open up a GitHub issue for the following reasons:
+To help us assist you better, we would suggest to open up a GitHub issue for the following reasons:

 1. Get faster response: The technical team will get notified if you opened up a GitHub issue and would be able to get back to you much sooner!